What’s the standard of proof in juvenile delinquency cases?

 Criminal cases involving minors (usually defined as people younger than 18) are typically called juvenile delinquency proceedings.
-The juvenile justice process differs greatly from its adult counterpart, such as when it comes to the trier of fact: Minors aren’t entitled to a trial by jury in most states and most cases.
+The juvenile justice process differs greatly from its adult counterpart, such as when it comes to the trier of fact: The accused isn't entitled to a trial by jury in most states.
+(See Do juveniles have a right to trial by jury?)

 But juveniles share at least one important right with adults: They are generally entitled to the government proving guilt beyond a reasonable doubt.
 (For information on exceptions to this rule, as well as information on jury trials in juvenile cases, see Constitutional Rights in Juvenile Cases.)